 3. Look for someone with the heart of an educator and not the mind of a salesperson.
 If you are getting shown a single option and without explanation, keep looking.
 Mortgages are complicated, and the key to finding the best one is by finding a professional who is invested in educating you, not just selling you what is easiest.

--Megan Marsh at Keystone Alliance Mortgage
+Megan Marsh from Keystone Alliance Mortgage

 What is a reverse mortgage and how does it work?